• Sourcing Administration Module

 Note: On RFP/RFI, the Select and Award tab is only available if the Award Sections are in use.

-Note: The Close and Award box will only appear when awarding RFQs.
-Also, no automated notifications go out for RFPs or RFIs when awarded.
+• The Close and Award box will only appear when awarding RFQs.

 • Uploading Sections To A Bid Request

-Item Sections Upload
+Item Section Upload

 Column Description Mandatory